macaoui/macaoui.github.io/README.txt

 ### What to develop
-- Challenge mode where one can play [10] games in a row and get a score
-- Possibility to define a custom level
 - Improve Graphical interface
 - Translate in several languages
 - Add functionalities to share by email, SMS and on social media (Twitter, Facebook, Snapchat...)